 - The conviction that the ultimate goal can and will be achieved, inspiring purposeful, decisive action toward that distant future; and

 - Self-critical assessment that acknowledges what is likely to be required to achieve the goal—the ability to regard with clinical accuracy the immense gap between those requirements and one’s current resources, capabilities and vision.

 Ed Batista, who also coaches CEOs of growing companies.
 In The Cognitive Dissonance of the CEO, he explains a theme that regularly shows up in his work with many of them – the stress that results from simultaneously maintaining two very different views of the world:

 Because my clients are constantly raising money from investors, or recruiting senior employees, or closing deals with major customers, they must be exuberant optimists, portraying a compelling vision of a successful future.
 And because the possibility of failure remains quite real – and those investors, employees, and customers will ask tough questions before signing up – my clients must also be keenly aware of the nearly endless list of risk factors and things that could go wrong, sometimes to the point of inducing anxiety.

-I’m Richard Hughes-Jones, an Executive Coach working with founders, CEOs and executives in high-growth technology businesses.
+I’m Richard Hughes-Jones, an Executive Coach to CEOs and senior technology leaders.